 In 1994 the museum signed a contract with the University of Scranton and that city’s Steamtown national Historic Site for restoration of the locomotive.
 The University would provide project management, and the Historic Site would provide shop space, equipment and some labor.
 In spring 1995, the locomotive was loaded onto several high-capacity flat cars and moved to Scranton, where restoration began later that year.

 After a series of starts and stops on the project, $1 million of additional state and federal funding was secured, and a new crew began work in 2002.
 Over the following 10 years, the K4 work progressed, albeit slowly.
-Personnel and management changes, as well as changes to locomotive and FRA specifications, resulted in a “project hold” in 2007.
+Changes to locomotive and FRA specifications, resulted in a “project hold” and management changes in 2007.